ThingSet/thingset.github.io/thingset.md

 It is NOT allowed to publish a voltage in millivolts (mV) instead of volts (V).
 Instead, the decimal fraction data type of CBOR can be used.

-## Function Overview
+## Functions

-Each protocol function is associated to a unique function ID, which defines the layout of the payload and the actions to be performed.
+Each protocol function (or message type) is associated to a unique function ID, which defines the layout of the payload and the actions to be performed.

 The different functions are encoded using 1 byte.
 IDs 0-127 are used for requests, 128-255 for responses.

-The ID for a response is calculated by adding 128 to the ID of the request.
-This is equal to changing the most significant bit from 0 (request) to 1 (response).

-### Status Code
+Function IDs 48-122 are reserved, as they contain the alphanumeric ASCII characters (0-9, a-z, A-Z).
+These characters are used to distinguish between text and binary mode (see below).

-Each response message contains a status byte to identify if the request could be handled successfully.
-If the most signigicant bit (number 7) is 0, the response was successful.
-The remaining bits can be used for other purposes (e.g. for the 6-bit type ID).
-If the most significant bit is 1, an error occured.
+The ID of a response includes a status code which shows if the request could be handled successfully.
+The ID is calculated as 0x80 + status code.
+For status codes between 0 and 31, the response was successful.
+If the status code is greater than or equal to 32, an error occured.
 The remaining bits are used to specify the error in more detail.

 In other words:
-- Status Code 0x00-0x7F (0-127): Success
+- Status Code 0-31 (function ID 128-159): Success
+    - 0: General Success
+    - 1: Partial Success (e.g. not all data values could be changed)
-- Status Code 0x80-0xFF (128-255): Error
+- Status Code 32-127 (function ID 160-255): Error
-    - 0x80: General Error
+    - 0: General Error
-    - 0x81: Function ID unknown
+    - 1: Function unknown
-    - 0x82: Device busy
+    - 2: Device busy
-    - 0x83: Unauthorized
+    - 3: Unauthorized
-    - 0x84: Request too long
+    - 4: Request too long
-    - 0x85: Data object ID unknown
+    - 5: Data object ID unknown

-## Binary Protocol (work in progress!)

-Each ThingSet message starts with the function ID.
-In addition to that, it may contain status codes and payload data.
+## Message Layout

+The first byte of a request contains either the function ID in binary format or the first character of the text-mode function name.
+If the first byte is a valid alphanumeric character, the parser is switched to text-based mode.

+### Text-based mode (JSON)

+Each request message consists of a function name (e.g. read) followed by valid JSON string containing the payload data.

+The response starts with the status code and a plain text description of the status followed by a new-line character (\n recommended, but \r\n also allowed).
+The following new line(s) contain the requested data.
+The end of the data is automatically recognized when the last character for a valid JSON text is received, e.g. '}'.
+It is possible to use multiple lines for the response.

+Some examples are shown below.

+### Binary mode (CBOR)

+In the binary mode, the payload data follows directly after the first byte defining the function ID.
 The payload data is encoded using the CBOR format.
 Thus, numbers are encoded using big endian format (most significant byte transferred first).

 Example encoding of the bits inside a 32-bit integer: